kemuelGermones/Trackero/README.md

 ### Description

-Trackero is a web project management tool built with TypeScript, React, Express, Node.js and MongoDB that is intended to use as an internal tool within an organization that allows users to easily track, prioritize and resolve issues, bugs and tasks in a specific project.
+This is a web-based project management tool, developed utilizing TypeScript, React, Express, Node.js, and MongoDB.
+It has been specifically designed as an internal organizational tool to facilitate efficient issue tracking, prioritization, and resolution within a given project.
+With its user-friendly interface, users can effortlessly manage and address various issues, bugs, and tasks.

 ### Requirements